AntonioCappiello/cloud-based-app-example/README.md

 <string name="twitter_app_secret">[VALUE]</string>
 ```

+Moreover, for Facebook you need also to configure your app in your Facebook Dev page, as explained [here](https://www.firebase.com/docs/android/guide/login/facebook.html#section-configure) (don't forget to add your app keyhash, which you can generate with the method `service/utils/LogHelper.logHashKey()`).

+For Twitter, follow those [instructions](https://www.firebase.com/docs/android/guide/login/twitter.html).

 ### LogIn via Google

-If you're using Google authentication, place your `google-services.json` in the app folder.
+If you're using Google authentication you need to create a google project in your developer portal by following those [instructions](https://www.firebase.com/docs/android/guide/login/google.html) and place your `google-services.json` in the app folder.